-What’s the Donut Hole?: Everything You Need to Know About Prescription Drug Coverage for Canada Drugs
+What’s the Donut Hole?: Everything You Need to Know About Prescription Drug Coverage for Canadian Drugs

 Some people are choosing to look outside the country to get their prescription medications.
 Many are looking north to obtain Canada drugs.

 What Does Donut Hole Mean In Relation to Prescription Medications?

 Most insurance plans that include Medicare Prescription Drug Coverage (Part D) have a gap in their coverage called the “donut hole”.
 When you and the drug plan have paid a certain amount of money for covered medications, you are responsible for the full out-of-pocket charges.

 You then must pay for your medications until you reach a yearly limit.
 After that point, your drug plan resumes helping you pay for the medications.

 Before you reach the donut hole, you pay 25% of your drug cost.
 Before the Affordable Care Act (ACA), you paid 100% while in the donut hole.
 With the ACA, the amount you pay while in the donut hole has decreased every year.

 In 2019, the donut hole will go into effects when the amount you and your drug plan pay reaches $3,820.
 While in the hole, you will pay 37% for generic drugs and 25% for name-brand drugs.

 By 2020, the donut hole will be eliminated.
 Enrollees with a standard plan will pay 25% of generic drug costs until they reach the catastrophic level.
 The 2019 catastrophic level is $5,100 including the deductible.